Why Workplace Stress Can Work Against Your Employees' Productivity

 - Commend your staff.
 Recognize individual and group achievements, both big and small.
 “Most people are willing to go beyond the normal call of duty if they feel appreciated and recognized,” she says.

 - Use targeted stress reduction programs.
 A targeted program can teach employees stress resiliency by giving them techniques they can use to control the impact of stress on their lives.
-University Hospitals Connor Integrative Medicine Network offers several of these types of programs, including mindfulness, yoga and meditation classes and Stress Management and Resilience Training (S.M.A.R.T.) – recognized as a 2016 Crain's Health Care Hero for improving the lives and health of those in Northeast Ohio.
+University Hospitals Connor Whole Health offers several of these types of programs, including mindfulness, yoga and meditation classes and Stress Management and Resilience Training (S.M.A.R.T.) for improving the lives and health of those in Northeast Ohio.

 If you're interested in stress management training for your workplace, connect with University Hospitals Employer Solutions for more information.